-Even though this Birchen Edge walk is a short distance, allow a good 1-2 hours with young kids.
-In places, the path is very uneven underfoot, and there is a steep section down at the end that is tricky if you have little ones in a carrier.
+Even though this Birchen edge circular walk is a short distance, allow a good 1-2 hours with young kids.
+In places, the path is very uneven underfoot, and there is a very steep section down at the end that is tricky if you have little ones in a carrier.
 But really, the time goes to all the climbing and scrambling opportunities there are for kids on the rocks and boulders, and is the reason why it’s one of our favourite Peak District walks with kids.
 In fact, Birchen Edge isn’t just for kids who love to climb, you will often see adult climbers here with all their gear.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 On all Peak District family walks it’s a good idea to have an Ordnance Survey paper map with you, even if you have your phone on you.
-For this walk you need the OS Explorer Active Map OL24 (White Peak).
+For this walk you need the OS Explorer Active Map OL 24 (White Peak).
 It’s also a good opportunity to show young kids the map features and get them started with map reading.

 The route directions below follow this map in an anti-clockwise direction.

 ACCESSIBILTY: The footpaths are rocky and uneven, and not suitable to pushchairs or wheelchairs.
-Also, the steep section towards the end of the walk can be tricky for those with a little one in a carrier.
+Also, the steep section towards the end of the walk can be extremely tricky for those with a little one in a carrier.

-TOTAL ASCENT: 84 metres
+TOTAL ASCENT: 103 metres

 3. At the fork in the footpath, ignore the footpath on the right and continue straight ahead.
 This will gradually lead you to the rock face of Birchen Edge.

 Peak District Kids is a free online resource.
-If you enjoyed this walk, you can show your support by buying me a coffee.
+If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!